- Google Chrome

 CopyQ Keyboard shortcuts

-They both have various security problems, i.e. there is no way of marking passwords on the clipboard as secret unless they come from certain password apps.
+These raise security questions, i.e. in CopyQ there is no way of marking passwords on the clipboard as secret unless they come from certain password apps, and that is quite tedious, and presumes you aren’t using a command-line passowrd manager, or a browser plugin.

 Hmmm.
 They are all a bit shit.